-(b) Temasek Foundation Care grief and bereavement fund
+(b) Temasek Foundation Cares grief and bereavement fund

 The fund was formed to develop a community-based practice framework for grief and bereavement.
 The purpose of the project is to understand the experiences, attitudes and needs of bereaved persons; the availability and appropriateness of current bereavement care; to identify gaps in services and develop a community-based practice framework to provide timely bereavement support to the beneficiaries.
 The project is funded by Temasek Foundation Cares CLG Limited.
-The funding was for the period from 1 July 2017 to 28 February 2019.